 Members of the GenICam standard group maintain a reference implementation that parses the file containing the self-description of the camera.
-The production quality code is written in C++, and can be used free of charge.
+The production quality code is available in C++, Java and Python, and can be used free of charge.
 It is highly portable and available on a range of operating systems and compilers.